econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 % AL: Add citation to the 1998 paper you found

-%% MNW: Okay, that's really clever.

 It is a relatively simple matter to solve the revised problem with wealth in the utility function using the TRP utility specification.
 The revised value function of the problem is:
 \begin{align}
     {\vFunc}_{t}({\mNrm}_{t}) & = \max_{\cNrm_{t}} ~ \uFunc(\cNrm_{t}, \aNrm_{t})+\Alive_{t+1}\mathfrak{v}_{t}(a_{t})
 \end{align}

-%% MNW: Whoa whoa, "simple matter"?
-This contradicts the prior "harder than rocket science" position.
-Also, efficiently solving it required a new technique.

 %% We refrain from a description of the solution methods here because they are documented in the accompanying code archive which fully reproduces all our results.